GEORGIA FARM BUREAU ESSAY CONTEST

 Are you a middle school student in Georgia?
-Do you want a chance to be rewarded for your writing skills?
+Do you want a chance to be Rewarded for your writing skills?
 If so, this contest is an opportunity for you to use both your writing skills and your knowledge or research of agriculture.

-From all of the entries in the contest, ten finalists will be chosen (one from weach of Georgia Farm Bureau's ten districts across the state).
+From all of the entries in the contest, ten finalists will be chosen (one from each of Georgia Farm Bureau's ten districts across the state).
 Each of these finalists will receive a cash prize.
 From those finalists, one will be selected as the state winner.
 They will receive an additional cash prize.

 More information on this year's contest can be found here.